H-uru/Plasma/.github/PRERELEASE_NOTES.md

 For Age building and development activities, use an **Internal** client.

-The clients for macOS and Linux are not functional at this time, but other tools should run as expected.
+The client for Linux is not functional at this time, but other tools should run as expected.

 Windows Clients & Tools
 -----------------------